jccriado/matchingtools/doc/transformations.rst

      from efttools.operators import number_op, flavor_op

      from efttools.transformations import (
-         collect_numbers_and_symbols, apply_rules_until)
+         group_op_sum, apply_rules)

-An effective lagrangian obtained from integration of heavy fields usually contains operators that aren't independent.
-Several transformations can be applied to them to write the lagrangian in terms of a set of operators (a basis) that spans the space of effective operators.
+An effective Lagrangian obtained from integration of heavy fields usually contains operators that aren't independent.
+Several transformations can be applied to them to write the Lagrangian in terms of a set of operators (a basis) that spans the space of effective operators.